 Total coliform bacteria are routinely detected in private well water.
-The presence of coliform bacteria is an indicator that the factors may exist where there are pathways for well water to be contaminated with water from the ground surface or from near surface .
-Over one-third of the 33 samples had detectable coliform bacteria.
-E. coli is an indicator of contamination from a fecal source; 3 percent of the 34 samples had measurable E. coli.
+The presence of coliform bacteria is an indicator that the factors may exist where there are pathways for well water to be contaminated with water from the ground surface or from near surface.
+Twenty-four percent of the 37 samples had detectable coliform bacteria.
+E. coli is an indicator of contamination from a faecal source; eight percent of the 39 samples had measurable E. coli.
 Well owners that have had positive bacteria results need to assess their well for security and maintenance, and proximity to potential sources of contamination.
 Fact sheets are available from the province to help in sampling and interpreting the results of tests.

-Figure 8.
+Figure 7.
 Distribution of total dissolved solids (TDS) in sand and gravel aquifers.
 TDS is a measure of the minerals and salts dissolved in the water.
+Most of the samples are less than the aesthetic objective.